Packing for Long Term Travel: Advice and Essential Items

 Travelpro Maxlite 5 Softside Expandable Upright 2 Wheel Carry on Luggage, Lightweight Suitcase, Men and Women, Imperial Purple, Carry On 22-Inch

-Personally, I avoid “spinner” suitcases because the external wheels use up at least an inch of that space.
+Personally, I avoid 4-wheeled “spinner” suitcases because the external wheels use up at least an inch of that space.
 I want my extra inch in the suitcase itself, which is why I like the inset wheels of this Travelpro Maxlite.

 As the name would suggest, this suitcase is incredibly light, and it’s designed so that no matter what I put in it, it’s easy to pull.
 It’s expandable, and the external pockets offer a generous amount of extra space for items I need to access quickly.
 I also love that the max handle height is suited to tall people like myself.